Yuxiaoyu2277/project/README.md

 Application link: (https://s381f-project-group85-library-books.onrender.com/)
 This link is for using Render's hosting service, which allows the server to run 24 hours a day.

+For npm commad,
+-npm install express mongoose ejs bcryptjs express-session moment-timezone then
+-npm start
+If you're trying to run it locally, the URL is http://localhost:3000/
 ********************************************
 # login Interface function
 When you enter the URL, you will be redirected to the default page, which contains two functions, namely register and login.